Mapsui/Mapsui/docfx/documentation/projections.md

 ## Some background on projections

-Projections is a complicated topic.
+The topic of geospatial projections is complicated.
 Users of Mapsui have a wide variety of backgrounds.
 Some are experienced GIS users that just need to know how this specific map component works.
 Many others are app developers that just happen to need a map for their current app.
 This makes it hard to explain things clear for everyone.
 Below are some basic concepts.
 I like [this](https://www.youtube.com/watch?v=kIID5FDi2JQ) video introduction to map projections.

 ## Spatial Reference System (CRS)